 And Taurus loves to relax, so take advantage of any downtime you can get your hands on — the universe will reward you.
 "Right now, you are going to see in a really real way that rest and relaxation are truly equally important as hard work," Murphy says.
 "Schedule in time on your calendar for self-care, naps, and leisure and protect that space with a bullish intensity.

-For the next two-ish months, give yourself grace and the gift of a slow winter.
+For the next two-ish months, give yourself grace and the gift of a slow summer.
 It's hard to continue to fight for what's right when we're exhausted, anyway — so rest up.